FRC830/cpp-practice/44_const_vars/problem.md

 ```

-Create a program that will set a boolean called "isAlive" constantly true and then in main(), cout "I am immortal" after testing isAlive in a conditional.
+Create a program that will set a boolean called `isAlive` constantly true and then in `main()`, cout `"I am immortal"` after testing isAlive in a conditional.